Participatory Budgeting

 What is Participatory Budgeting?

 Participatory Budgeting is a democratic process where community members directly decide how to spend part of a public budget.
 Participatory Budgeting started as an anti-poverty measure in 1989 in Porto Alegre, Brazil.
-Since then, it has spread to over 7,000 cities around the world.
+Since then, it has spread to hundreds of cities around the world.

 Participatory Budgeting is a practice that deepens democracy, builds stronger communities, and creates a more equitable distribution of public resources.